Sharing is caring!

 You can easily cut this recipe in half or double it, if you don’t want to make the entire recipe, or if you need more for a party!

-• liquor – You can use almost any clear liquor for this recipe, it doesn’t have to be vodka.
+• swap the liquor – You can use almost any clear liquor for this recipe, it doesn’t have to be vodka.
 Gin is a liquor that plays well with botanical flavors like lavender.
 Silver tequila would also be great, as would white rum!
 You can even infuse bourbon or whiskey with lavender!

 • add fruit – blueberry and lavender go very well together!
 Adding some blueberries to your liquor and lavender mixture will give you a great flavor.
 Check out these posts about infusing strawberries in tequila or watermelon in tequila for more information about fruit infusions.

-• add herbs or spices – add in other herbs or spices, like vanilla, thyme, or ginger, to make your own variation on this infusion!
+• add herbs or spices – add in other herbs or spices, like vanilla beans, thyme, or ginger, to make your own variation on this infusion!
 If you do add more spices, make sure to continue to taste your vodka after each day it infuses.
 Once it reaches the flavor you like, strain out the herbs or spices and discard them.

 🧰 equipment needed & storage tips